Willian-A/atlas-frontend/README.md

 ### `What part it is?`

-In this repository you can find the Backend of the project.<br>
+In this repository you can find the Frontend of the project.<br>
-You can find the Frontend [here](https://github.com/Willian-A/frontend-tcc).
+You can find the Backend [here](https://github.com/Willian-A/backend-tcc).